$R_{K^{(\ast)}}$ from RPV-SUSY sneutrinos: process

 We look at the different contributions to these Wilson coefficients and important constraints one-by-one.
 Our goal is to explain the requirement laid down in Eqn.~\ref{eqn:c9_c10_explanation} without violating any of the constraints.

 {\it Scalar Operators:} The scalar operator $O_{S}^\ell$ contributes to the $b\to s\ell^+\ell^-$ process at the tree level.
 It induces the following change in the scalar Wilson coefficient:

 It is known that the scalar operators involving muons are unable to provide solutions to these anomalies (refer to Ref.~\cite{Ghosh:2017ber}).
-Moreover, branching ratio of $B_s\to \mu^+\mu^-$ puts a strong constraint on the Wilson coefficient of the scalar operators.
+Moreover, the branching ratio of $B_s\to \mu^+\mu^-$ puts a strong constraint on the Wilson coefficient of the scalar operators.
 Thus, either the coupling constant in Eqn.~\ref{eqn:scalar_op_wc} is extremely small or the mass of the sneutrino is very large.
-We assume that the (sum of the) coupling is very small.
+We assume that the (sum of the) couplings is very small.

-{\it The contribution to $C_{9^\prime}$ and $C_{10^\prime}$:} As discussed earlier, global fits of all the relevant data on rare B decays as well as $\rkrks$ favor BSM picture which is characterized by $C_9^\mu\, = -C_{10}^\mu$.
-This result also require BSM in the primed coefficients to be subdominant.
-The present scenario, however, generate contributions to $C_{9^\prime}^{\ell}\, = -C_{10^\prime}^\ell$ due to mediation of $\tilde{u}_L$ at tree level and $\tilde{\nu}_L$ at loop level (Box diagram).
-These lead to an anti-correlated effect in $R_K$ and $R_K^*$~\cite{Ghosh:2017ber} and it is necessary to avoid this contribution.
-There are two ways to implement this; i) by postulating that only one generation of the right-handed quarks can couple to the other two fields, i.e. there is only one value of $k$ in $\lambda'_{ijk}$~\cite{Earl:2018snx,Das:2017kfo}, and ii) by postulating that the squarks are extremely heavy and don't contribute to this process.
-We already have chosen squarks to be heavy which negates tree-level part.
-To avoid box-diagram contribution, first option is imperative.
+{\it The contribution to $C_{9^\prime}$ and $C_{10^\prime}$:} As discussed earlier, global fits of all the relevant data on rare $B$ decays as well as $\rkrks$ favor a BSM picture which is characterized by $C_9^\mu\, = -C_{10}^\mu$.
+This result also requires BSM in the primed coefficients to be subdominant.
+The present scenario, however, generates contributions to $C_{9^\prime}^{\ell}\, = -C_{10^\prime}^\ell$ due to mediation of $\tilde{u}_L$ at tree level and $\tilde{\nu}_L$ at loop level (Box diagram).
+These lead to an anti-correlated effect in $R_K$ and $R_{K^*}$~\cite{Ghosh:2017ber} and it is necessary to avoid this contribution.
+There are two ways to implement this: i) by postulating that only one generation of the right-handed quarks can couple to the other two fields, i.e. there is only one value of $k$ in $\lambda'_{ijk}$~\cite{Earl:2018snx,Das:2017kfo}, or, ii) by postulating that the squarks are extremely heavy and don't contribute to this process.
+We already have chosen squarks to be heavy because of which the tree-level contribution is very small.
+To avoid the box diagram contribution, the first option is imperative.
 Therefore, we utilize the first option and choose $k=3$.